 - A different perspective I am among the few Swiss (and European) Personal Finance Bloggers.
 So I may have a different perspective than most.

 - Follow the full journey This blog is starting from the early beginning of my finance path.
-This blog started a few months after I finished my Ph.D. so just before the real work starts.
+This blog started a few months after I finished my Ph.D., so just before the real work begins.

 - Transparency I am going to share as most details as possible regarding my finances.
 You should be able to see the full story here!
 If you feel something is missing, please let me know!